This information is intended for use by health professionals

 Interference with diagnostic tests may be associated with pseudo-hypocalcaemia (in haemodialysis patients), artefactual increases in total thyroxine and triiodothyronine, simulated metabolic acidosis and inhibition of the chromogenic lysate assay for endotoxin.
 Heparin may interfere with the determination of aminoglycosides by immunoassays.

+Heparin is not contraindicated in pregnancy.
+Heparin does not cross the placenta or appear in breast milk.
 The decision to use heparin in pregnancy should be taken after evaluation of the risk/benefit in any particular circumstances.

 Osteoporosis has been reported with prolonged heparin treatment during pregnancy.